tanghaibao/jcvi/README.md

 - [BEDTOOLS](http://code.google.com/p/bedtools/)
 - [EMBOSS](http://emboss.sourceforge.net/)

-## Installation

-**Installing JCVI in a Conda environment:**
+### Managing dependencies with Conda

-You can create a Conda environment with Python 3.12 and basic dependencies for JCVI using the YAML files in this repo.
+You can use the the YAML files in this repo to create an environment with basic JCVI dependencies.

 If you are new to Conda, we recommend the [Miniforge](https://conda-forge.org/download/) distribution.